He Xiangjian

 He Xiangjian (何享健 (Hé Xiǎngjiàn, Ho4 Hoeng2 Gin6), born October 5, 1942) is the co-founder of Midea, one of China's largest appliance makers.
 In September 2021, his net worth was estimated to be $28.8 billion by Bloomberg Billionaires Index, positioning him at the 51st place in the index.

 Life

-In 1968 Beijiao, Guangdong, He formed the lid production company that would be come Midea.
+In 1968, in Beijiao, Guangdong, He formed a lid production company that would later become Midea.

 He stepped down from operations of Midea in 2012.

-He is married with three children and lives in Foshan in Junlan International Golf Life Village, a villa neighbourhood developed by Midea Real Estate Group.
+He is married, has three children, and lives in Foshan, in Junlan International Golf Life Village, a villa neighbourhood developed by Midea Real Estate Group.

-He is a noted art collector and founded the He Art Museum, a privately funded non-profit museum designed by Pritzker Prize winner Tadao Ando.
+He is a noted art collector and the founder of the He Art Museum, a privately funded non-profit institution designed by Pritzker Prize-winning architect Tadao Ando.

-It is reported that there was an attempted kidnapping of He in June 2020.
-Assailants are alleged to have broken in to He's villa at Foshan, He's son, He Jianfeng, escaping and alerting local police, who are said to have rescued He and arrested five suspects.
+In June 2020, there was an attempted kidnapping of He.
+Assailants reportedly broke into his villa in Foshan.
+His son, He Jianfeng, escaped and alerted the local police, who rescued He and arrested five suspects.